Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 • Plan for you or someone you trust to be present when the RV is picked up and when it is delivered to handle any emergencies that may arise.

-• Call your insurance company before the trip and explain your plans to them to make sure your coverage would be adequate to protect you in case of damage or theft.
+• Call your insurance company before the trip and explain your plans to ensure your coverage is adequate to protect you in case of damage or theft.

-• Consider hiding a GPS tracking device in your RV that will allow you to know its location at all times.
+• Consider hiding a GPS tracking device in your RV that will allow you always to know its location.

 • Complete any needed maintenance and safety inspections well before the day of travel so you have time to fix any problems you discover.